TrueNASTrueNAS Nightly Development Documentation

 Creating an Administrator Account at First Log in

-If you selected the SCALE installation option 3.
+If you selected the installation option 2.
 Configure using Web UI, the sign-in screen shows two authentication methods.
 One allows you to log in as root or you can create the administration account.

-Figure 2: SCALE Login Set Up Authentication Method
+Figure 2: TrueNAS Login Set Up Authentication Method

 Select either the Administrative user or Root user (not recommended) option, then enter the password to use with that user.